Date of use : 1942, Germany

 Collection Theme: Austrian photographic trade, WWII commercial networks, cinema technology history, propaganda in daily commerce

-Archival Significance: This 1942 postcard from Photo-Union Gebrüder Lorenz documents the wartime operations of a Viennese photographic equipment supplier and its commercial relationship with the F. J. Weidinger Photohaus in Linz.
-The illustrated 16 mm film projector reflects the importance of cinema technology in the period, with manufacturers like Siemens, Lytax Klangton, and EKA producing projectors for home and educational use.
-The repair notice for a stand and the mention of unavailable wooden inserts provides rare insight into the practical challenges of maintaining photographic equipment during wartime.
-The propaganda cancellation "Mit dem Führer zum Sieg!" starkly illustrates how Nazi ideology permeated even routine commercial correspondence.
-This item is a primary source for understanding the Austrian photographic trade under the Greater German Reich, the supply chains connecting Vienna to Linz, and the intersection of business with the pervasive propaganda apparatus of the Nazi state.
-The card also documents the material culture of cinema technology and the service networks that supported photographic and film equipment users during World War II.
+Archival Significance: This 1942 postcard documents wartime operations of a Viennese photographic equipment supplier and its relationship with a Linz photohouse.
+The 16 mm film projector illustration reflects cinema technology of the period (Siemens, Lytax Klangton, EKA).
+The repair notice provides insight into equipment maintenance challenges during WWII.
+The Nazi propaganda cancellation "Mit dem Führer zum Sieg!" starkly illustrates how ideology permeated routine commerce.
+A primary source for understanding Austrian photographic trade under the Greater German Reich and wartime supply networks.

 Research Note: